MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 :::image type="content" source="media/one-logical-copy/view-files.png" alt-text="Screenshot of the Explorer pane showing the More menu dropdown of a table.":::

-The table file view opens with a [Delta log folder](#delta-log-folder) and a [Parquet](#parquet) file.
+The table file view opens with a [Delta log folder](#delta-log-folder) and one or more [Parquet](#parquet) files.

+> [!IMPORTANT]
+> It might take up to a few hours for the parquet and JSON files to appear after turning on **OneLake availability**.

 ### Delta log folder

-The delta log folder contains JSON files that were made available in OneLake.
-When you ingest new data into a table that has OneLake availability enabled, a new JSON file is created in the delta log.
+The delta log folder includes JSON files that contain the table's metadata.
+The table's metadata includes its schema, which parquet files are a part of the table, and the delta table configuration.
+When you ingest new data into a table that has **OneLake availability** enabled, or when you make changes to existing data in that table, a new JSON file is created in the delta log folder.
+New JSON files in the delta log folder don't necessarily correspond with new parquet files.
+A single JSON file can correspond with one or more parquet files at a time.

 1. To view the JSON files, select the **_delta_log** folder.
 1. Select a JSON file to view the table metadata and schema.
 The editor that opens is in read-only format.